An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

 CSD has been designed to store filtrations of simplicial complexes but it can be used to store simplicial complexes without a filtration.
 In this case, $|M|=k$ and CSD requires $\mathcal{O}(kd\log k)$ memory space, which matches the lower bound in Theorem~\ref{Lowerbound}, when $k=n^{\mathcal{O}(1)}$.
 In this case, CSD is very similar to SAL~\cite{BKT15}.
 Marc Glisse and Sivaprasad S.\ \cite{MarcSivaprasad} have performed experiments on SAL and concluded that it is not only smaller in size but also faster than the Simplex Tree in performing insertion, removal, and edge contraction.

-CSD is also a compact data structure to store filtrations, as its size matches (up to constant factors) the lower bound of $\Omega(|M|(d\log n+\log t))$ in Theorem~\ref{CSDLowerBound}.
+CSD is also a compact data structure to store filtrations, as its size matches (up to constant factors for small $d$) the lower bound of $\Omega(|M|(d\log n+\log t))$ in Theorem~\ref{CSDLowerBound}.
 Moreover, if $\Psi$ is small, CSD is not only a compact data structure since $|\CSD|$ is upper bounded by $\Psi n$, but, as shown in Table~\ref{tab:OperationsonMSD}, CSD is also a very efficient data structure as all basic operations depend polynomially on $d$ (as opposed to ST for which some operations depend exponentially on $d$).

 As our analysis shows, we can express the complexity of CSD in terms of a parameter $\Psi$ that reflects some ``local complexity'' of the simplicial complex.
 In the worst-case, $\Psi=\Omega(m)$ as it can be observed in the complete complex with each simplex having a unique filtration value.
 However we conjecture that, even if $m$ is not small, $\Psi$ remains small for a large class of simplicial complexes of practical interest.
-This conjecture is supported by the following experiment.
+This conjecture is supported by the following experiment (and also Lemma~\ref{flagpsi}).

 We considered a set of points obtained by sampling a Klein bottle in $\mathbb{R}^5$ and constructed its Rips filtration (see Section~\ref{Flag} for definition) using libraries provided by the GUDHI project \cite{GUDHI}.
 We computed $\Gamma_0$ and $\Psi$ for various values of $t$.
-The resulting simplicial complex on 10,000 vertices is 17 dimensional and has 10,508,486 simplices of which 27,286 are maximal.
-We record in Table~\ref{tab:Rips} below, the values of $|\ST|$ and $|\CSD|$ for the various filtration ranges of the Rips complex constructed above.
-In Figure~\ref{fig:Rips} is a graphical illustration of the data.
+The resulting simplicial complex has $n=10,000$ vertices, dimension $d=17$ and has $m=10,508,486$ simplices of which $k=27,286$ are maximal.
+We record in Table~\ref{tab:Rips}, the values of $|\ST|$ and $|\CSD|$ for the various filtration ranges of the Rips complex constructed above.
+Figure~\ref{fig:Rips} shows a graphical illustration of the data.